linuxmint/cinnamon-spices-themes/ScaleUp/README.md

 ## Development

-Will be subject to further development, to remove fixed font sizes where possible so that scaling from the cinnamon settings/fonts will be used.
+Will be subject to further development.